-Selling a house with pets requires special considerations that’s not required for a house with no pets.
-There are six smart things to do when you have a pet.
+Selling a house with pets requires special considerations that aren’t required for a house with no pets.
+Here are six smart things to do when you have a pet.

 The first thing a seller needs to realize is that not all buyers love pets or they may not love your pet the way they love theirs.